ClosedSourcerer/eclipse-tractusx.github.io/docs-kits/kits/demand-and-capacity-management-kit/development-view/test-supplier.md

 </details>

-### WIP Consume WeekBasedMaterialDemand for nesting journey
+### Consume WeekBasedMaterialDemand for nesting journey

 <details>
 <summary>The supplier receives the previously created WeekBasedMaterialDemand from the customer.</summary>